gprMax/gprMax/docs/source/features.rst

 Library of antenna models
 =========================

 gprMax now includes Python modules with pre-defined models of antennas that behave similarly to commercial antennas [WAR2011]_ [STA2017]_.
 Currently models of antennas similar to `Geophysical Survey Systems, Inc. (GSSI) <http://www.geophysical.com>`_ 1.5 GHz (Model 5100) antenna, and 400 MHz antenna, as well as `MALA Geoscience <http://www.malags.com/>`_ 1.2 GHz antenna are included.
-By taking advantage of Python scripting in input files, using such complex structures in a model is straightforward without having to be built step-by-step by the user.
-For further details see the :ref:`Python section <python>`.
+By taking advantage of our Python API, using such complex structures in a model is straightforward without having to be built step-by-step by the user.
+For further details see the :ref:`Python API <input_api>` section.

 Anisotropic materials
 =====================